-Valentine’s Day always offers a little glimmer of hope that the worst of winter is behind us and spring is on its way.
-When the tulips and irises start blooming in the spring, it feels like a fresh start.
-We’re lucky enough to get these windows of inspiration a few times of year.
-These days, I find the spring to be filled with promise, but when I was a kid, the start of school was what signaled a new era to me, and I loved it.
+Sunday marked the beginning of spring.
+When the tulips and irises start blooming, it feels like a fresh start.
+We’re lucky enough to get these windows of inspiration a few times each year.
+These days, I find the spring to be filled with promise, but when I was a kid, the start of school was what signaled a new era to me.
+And I loved it.
 It may not surprise you to know that I was the kid whose hand shot up any time a teacher asked a question.
 I was lucky that Connie Kramer – my gifted and talented teacher – taught me about Bloom’s Taxonomy and the value of asking the right questions in the right order before jumping to a conclusion.
 I learned that while asking the right questions often takes more effort in the short-term, the results are far more gratifying in the long-term.
-Since then, I have been an advocate for gathering enough knowledge to make an informed decision rather than immediately jumping to a conclusion (or a solution).
+Since then, I have been an advocate for gathering enough data and information to make an informed decision rather than immediately jumping to a conclusion (or a solution).
 In fact, I now teach this concept on the first day of my college class on Social Entrepreneurship – and it becomes a semester-long refrain – because as social entrepreneurs we have to “fall in love with the problem, not the solution.”

 To illustrate this point, I want to share my response to a question from a budding social entrepreneur who read the post, “Pearls of Wisdom: Advice to Rising Social Entrepreneurs.”